-- 1. To enable the Local Planning Authority to exercise proper control over the development in accordance with Section 92 of the Town and Country Planning Act 1990. - 2.
-Required to be imposed by Section 92 of the Town and Country Planning Act 1990. - 3.
-Required to be imposed by Section 92 of the Town and Country Planning Act 1990. - 4.
-To ensure adherence to the plans stamped as approved in the interests of clarity and a satisfactory development. - 5.
-To ensure that the development is provided with a satisfactory means of drainage as well as to reduce the risk of creating or exacerbating a flooding problem and to minimise the risk of pollution in accordance with Policies GP1, DC10 and DC13 of the Powys Unitary Development Plan (2010). - 6.
-In order to secure affordable housing in accordance with policy HP7 of the Powys Unitary Development Plan (2010) and TAN2: Planning and Affordable Housing (2006). - 7.
-In order to ensure that the affordable housing and employment elements of the development are delivered in accordance with Planning Policy Wales (9th Edition, 2016). - 8.
-In order to ensure the affordable housing remains affordable in perpetuity in accordance with Policy HP7 of the Powys Unitary Development Plan (2010), the Powys Affordable Housing for Local Needs Supplementary Planning Guidance (2011), Technical Advice Note 2: Planning and Affordable Housing (2006) and Planning Policy Wales (2016). - 9.
-In order to secure adequate amenity space in accordance with policy GP1 of the Powys Unitary Development Plan (2010). - 10.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 11.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 12.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 13.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 14.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 15.
-In order to maintain the safety and free flow of trunk road traffic in accordance with policy GP4 of the Powys Unitary Development Plan (2010) and Technical Advice Note 18: Transport. - 16.
-To comply with Powys County Council's UDP Policies SP3, ENV2, ENV3 and ENV7 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016. - 17.
-To comply with Powys County Council's UDP Policies SP3, ENV3 and ENV7 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016. - 18.
-To comply with Powys County Council's UDP Policies ENV3, ENV4, ENV5 and ENV6 in relation to The Natural Environment and to meet the requirements of Planning Policy
+1. To enable the Local Planning Authority to exercise proper control over the development in accordance with Section 92 of the Town and Country Planning Act 1990.

+2. Required to be imposed by Section 92 of the Town and Country Planning Act 1990.

+3. Required to be imposed by Section 92 of the Town and Country Planning Act 1990.

+4. To ensure adherence to the plans stamped as approved in the interests of clarity and a satisfactory development.

+5. To ensure that the development is provided with a satisfactory means of drainage as well as to reduce the risk of creating or exacerbating a flooding problem and to minimise the risk of pollution in accordance with Policies GP1, DC10 and DC13 of the Powys Unitary Development Plan (2010).

+6. In order to secure affordable housing in accordance with policy HP7 of the Powys Unitary Development Plan (2010) and TAN2: Planning and Affordable Housing (2006).

+7. In order to ensure that the affordable housing and employment elements of the development are delivered in accordance with Planning Policy Wales (9th Edition, 2016).

+8. In order to ensure the affordable housing remains affordable in perpetuity in accordance with Policy HP7 of the Powys Unitary Development Plan (2010), the Powys Affordable Housing for Local Needs Supplementary Planning Guidance (2011), Technical Advice Note 2: Planning and Affordable Housing (2006) and Planning Policy Wales (2016).

+9. In order to secure adequate amenity space in accordance with policy GP1 of the Powys Unitary Development Plan (2010).

+10. To comply with Powys County Council's UDP Policies SP3, ENV2, ENV3 and ENV7 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.

+11. To comply with Powys County Council's UDP Policies SP3, ENV3 and ENV7 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.

+12. To comply with Powys County Council's UDP Policies ENV3, ENV4, ENV5 and ENV6 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.

-Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.
+13. To comply with Powys County Council's UDP Policies SP3 and ENV3 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.

-- 19. To comply with Powys County Council's UDP Policies SP3 and ENV3 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016. - 20.
-To comply with Powys County Council's UDP policies SP3, ENV2, ENV3 and ENV6 in relation to The Natural Environment and to meet the requirements of TAN 5: Nature Conservation and Planning, Welsh Government strategies, and the Environment (Wales) Act 2016. - 21.
-To comply with Powys County Council's UDP Policies SP3 and ENV3 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, November 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.
+14. To comply with Powys County Council's UDP policies SP3, ENV2, ENV3 and ENV6 in relation to The Natural Environment and to meet the requirements of TAN 5: Nature Conservation and Planning, Welsh Government strategies, and the Environment (Wales) Act 2016.

+15. To comply with Powys County Council's UDP Policies SP3 and ENV3 in relation to The Natural Environment and to meet the requirements of Planning Policy Wales (Edition 9, November 2016), TAN 5: Nature Conservation and Planning and the Environment (Wales) Act 2016.